Crawl budget is the number of pages that search engine crawlers are allowed to visit on your website.

 - The size of your website

-- The speed of your website
+- The speed of your pages

-- How often your website’s content changes
+- How often does your site’s content change

 - Your crawl rate limit (the maximum number of pages that Googlebot can crawl on your site per day)